-3D and 2D Cell Harvesting – How Cell Recovery Works in VitroGel
+3D and 2D Cell Harvesting – How Cell Harvesting Works in VitroGel

-Cell harvesting from a hydrogel matrix is not an easy task.
+Cell harvesting from most hydrogel matrices is not an easy task.
 Using harsh chemical solutions, strong enzymes, or changing the temperature may damage your cells.
 The yield rate of cell recovery is low with these methods.

 With the VitroGel system, harvesting cells from the hydrogel matrix is as easy as it is to perform 3D cell culture.
 Using our enzyme-free VitroGel® Cell Recovery Solution, scientists can recover cells at neutral pH and 37°C for the operating temperature.
 The solution can maintain high cell viability during the recovery process.
 Cells can be sub-culture in both 2D and 3D cultures after recovery.

-The VitroGel Cell Recovery Solution helps to release the ionic molecules from the hydrogel matrix, which converts the solid hydrogel back to the soft hydrogel state.
+The VitroGel Cell Recovery Solution helps to release the ionic molecules from the hydrogel matrix, converting the solid hydrogel back to the soft hydrogel state.
 At this state, the hydrogel maintains the unique shear-thinning properties; it can further transform into a liquid state with a little mechanical disruption (such as rocking or shaking the tube) and dilution.
-Once the hydrogel dissolves as a liquid form, cells can harvest by centrifuging.
+Once the hydrogel dissolves as a liquid form, cells can be harvested by centrifuging.